-The behavior described in this post is not the default behavior starting in Solr 7.5, see: Solr and optimizing your index: Take II.
-This article is still relevant background material for understanding why the new (Solr 7.5 and later) default behavior is preferable.
+This article applies to Apache Solr 7.4 and earlier.
+The behavior described in this post is not the default behavior in later versions of Solr.
+For Solr 7.5 and later, go to Solr and Optimizing Your Index: Take II.
+This article is still relevant background material for understanding why the newer default behavior is preferable.

-During indexing, whenever a document is deleted or updated, it’s not really removed from the index immediately, it’s just “marked as deleted” in its original segment.
+During indexing, whenever a document is deleted or updated, it’s not really removed from the index immediately.
+The document is just “marked as deleted” in its original segment.
 It doesn’t show in search results (or the new version is found in the case of update).
-This leads to some percentage of “waste”; your index may consist of, say, 15%-20% deleted documents.
+This leads to some percentage of “waste.”
+Your index may consist of, say, 15%-20% deleted documents.

 In some situations, the amount of wasted space is closer to 50%.
 And there are certain situations where the percentage deleted documents can be even higher, as determined by the ratio of numDocs to maxDocs in Solr’s admin UI.